 7. The Lotus Lantern (宝莲灯 bao lian deng)

-The Chinese myth of the Lotus Lantern bears many similarities to the Legend of the White Snake.
-Likewise, it was also made into several movies, TV dramas, and stage operas.
+The fable of the Lotus Lantern bears many similarities to the Legend of the White Snake.
+Likewise, it was also made into several movies, television series, and stage operas.

 The story is based on the folklore of Chen Xiang (沉香).
 Chen was the son of Liu Yanchang (刘彦昌), a mortal man, and San Sheng Mu (三圣母), a divine goddess of Mount Hua.
-Chen’s maternal uncle, Er Lang Shen (二郎神), disapproved of this union, and he punished his sister by imprisoning her under the lotus peak of Mount Hua.
-Years later, Chen Xiang used his mother’s magical lotus lantern to defeat his uncle.
+Chen’s maternal uncle, Er Lang Shen (二郎神), disapproved of this union, and to punish his sister, he imprisoned her under the lotus peak of Mount Hua.
+On reaching adulthood, Chen Xiang used his mother’s magical lotus lantern to defeat his uncle.
 After doing so, he split Mount Hua and freed his mum.

-This trope of forbidden marriages is beloved by the Chinese.
-Another famous Chinese myth is that of the Cowherd and the Weaver Girl (牛郎织女 niu lang zhi nü).
+As is obvious, the trope of forbidden marriages is beloved by the Chinese.
+This possibly reflects deeply-seated resentments towards class differences in Chinese societies.
+Another such Chinese myth is that of the Cowherd and the Weaver Girl (牛郎织女 niu lang zhi nü).
 This pair was punished by being permitted to meet only once a year, on the seventh day of the seventh month, on a bridge formed by magpies.
-The tragic romance suffusing these stories naturally led to their mass popularity.
-The trope of the “son” saving the mother could also be considered as an endorsement of filial piety in Chinese myths.
+Finally, the recurring trope of the “son” saving the mother could also be considered as an endorsement of filial piety within Chinese myths.

 Interesting to know:

-- Er Lang Shen is an actual Taoist God.
+- Er Lang Shen is an actual Taoist God and appeared in many other Chinese myths.
 In Investiture of the Gods, he was one of the most powerful protagonists.
-In Journey to the West, he battled Sun Wukong to a standstill.
-His most defining feature is a third eye in the middle of his forehead.
+In Journey to the West, he was the only heavenly general who could battled Sun Wukong to a standstill.
+Er Lang Shen’s most defining feature is the third eye in the middle of his forehead.
 He also owns a heavenly hound (哮天犬 xiao tian quan).
 Naturally, Sun Wukong detests him and his mutt.